TODAY with Hoda & Jenna fan gets a ‘Suddenly Santa’ surprise

 copied

-Continuing Suddenly Santa, a new holiday series on TODAY with Hoda & Jenna, viewer Tonye Huston-Sims of Alexandria, Virginia, who works with seniors, gets a surprise call from Hoda Kotb and Jenna Bush Hager.
-Choosing from among five mystery gifts, she gets a new mattress!Dec.
-14, 2021
+Continuing Suddenly Santa, a new holiday series on TODAY with Hoda & Jenna, retired teacher Alice Thompson of Dublin, Virginia gets a surprise call from Hoda Kotb and Jenna Bush Hager.
+Choosing from among five mystery gifts, she gets a free trip to Mexico!Dec.
+15, 2021

-Christopher Lloyd reveals he nearly turned down ‘Back to the Future’ role

 Now Playing